sstarr77/economic_resilience_group_project/README.md

     - A short description of software requirements (e.g., `Pandas`, `Scikit-learn`) required by your analysis.

 2) Your notebook(s) should be **reproducible** and **error-free**.
 This means:
-    - You should set a random seed at the start of every notebook, using `np.random.seed(...)`.
+    - You should set a random seed at the start of every notebook.
 This will ensure that the random numbers generated in your notebook will be the same every time.
     - You need to provide a _relative path_ to your data, so that if I clone your repo to my machine I can run everything in your repo without error.
 (You also provide links to any publicly accessible data.)
     - I should be able to `Restart & Run All` in your notebook(s) and see that the _exact same_ results are reproduced.
     - To check that everything worked properly, you may consider forking your own repo to a different location on your computer and checking that all notebooks can run properly from top to bottom.

 3) Bear in mind that the value you provide may come from data ingestion, data cleaning, EDA, and/ or a dashboard, etc. While a model may not be immediately apparent, be creative. *Without us telling you exactly what model to build, how could you build a model to increase performance or generate better insights when answering the problem you are facing?*

-**Deadline**: August 14, 2020.

 **Questions**: Questions should be sent to your local instructor. **Questions should be specific, brief, and formatted.**
 > This is a good practice to develop!
 When contacting a boss or a client, you should make your question as easy as possible to answer.
 Consider the following two examples: